-Every investor in China Renewable Energy Investment Limited (HKG:987) should be aware of the most powerful shareholder groups.
-Institutions often own shares in more established companies, while it's not unusual to see insiders own a fair bit of smaller companies.
+Every investor in China Jicheng Holdings Limited (HKG:1027) should be aware of the most powerful shareholder groups.
+Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
 I generally like to see some degree of insider ownership, even if only a little.
-As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.'
+As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.

-What Does The Lack Of Institutional Ownership Tell Us About China Renewable Energy Investment?
+What Does The Lack Of Institutional Ownership Tell Us About China Jicheng Holdings?

 Small companies that are not very actively traded often lack institutional investors, but it's less common to see large companies without them.